-Percussion and Winds Ensemble (Concert Band): The Percussion and Winds Ensemble is the largest performing instrumental ensemble at ASU and is open to all students with prior experience on a band instrument.
+The Percussion and Winds Ensemble is the largest performing instrumental ensemble at Adams State and is open to all students with prior experience on a band instrument.
 The ensemble performs several concerts throughout the academic year, hosts the Top of the Nation Honor Band, works with guest artists and clinicians, and regularly commissions and premieres new works for band.

-To join, please contact Dr. Angela Winter at firstname.lastname@example.org
+To join, please contact Dr. James Lind at email@example.com.

-Chamber Choir: The ASU Chamber Choir is open to all ASU students by audition.
+The Adams State Chamber Choir is open to all Adams State students by audition.
 Chamber Choir is a small ensemble of about twenty-four singers that performs advanced a cappella repertoire ranging from medieval chant to modern works.
 The Chamber Choir performs at least twice every semester on campus.
-Additional performance opportunities include performing at local high schools, touring throughout Colorado and appearances at the Denver Collegiate Choral Festival as well as other festivals and conventions.
+Additional performance opportunities include performing at local high schools , touring throughout Colorado and appearances at the Denver Collegiate Choral Festival as well as other festivals and conventions.

 To join, please contact Dr. Beth Robison at firstname.lastname@example.org

-Percussion at ASU, directed by Professor Melinda Leoce, offers a number of exciting percussion ensembles, including steel band, entertainment drumline, samba band, and contemporary percussion ensemble.
+Percussion at Adams State, directed by Professor Melinda Leoce, offers a number of exciting percussion ensembles, including steel band, entertainment drumline, samba band, and contemporary percussion ensemble.
 Other opportunities include performing with concert band, orchestra, jazz and rock ensembles.

-Chamber music ensembles, small groups in which students are playing or singing one on a part, are a vital part of the education of music majors at Adams State University.
-It not only provides an opportunity for students to strengthen their technical and artistic competencies, but also to learn about marketing, event planning and essential business and professional skills.
-ASU chamber ensembles provide service to campus and community events, outreach to the public schools, and assist recruiting efforts for the university.
+These small ensembles are a vital part of the education of music majors at Adams State University.
+It not only provides an opportunity for students to strengthen their technical and artistic competencies, but also to learn about marketing, event planning, and essential business and professional skills.
+Adams State chamber ensembles provide service to campus and community events, outreach to the public schools, and assist recruiting efforts for the university.

 - Mountain Peak Brass Quartet